Bhavani-Bolloju/machine-coding-problems/debounce-throttle-implementation/plain-js/README.md

-# Implementation of Debounce and Throttle in Vanilla JavaScript
+# Implementation of Debounce and Throttle in vanilla JavaScript

 ## Debounce